ABOUT THE NATIONAL REDRESS SCHEME

 - Participating Institutions that have agreed to provide redress to people who experienced institutional child sexual abuse.

 - Independent Decision Makers who will consider applications and make recommendations and conduct reviews.

 National Redress Update

-- made over 100 offers of redress, and applicants have six months to consider their offer of redress.
+- made nearly 150 offers of redress, and applicants have six months to consider their offer of redress.

-- was processing over 3,300 applications, with 618 applications on hold because one or more institution named in the application had not yet joined and about 300 applications requiring additional information from the applicant.
+- was processing over 3,700 applications, with 557 applications on hold because one or more institution named in the application had not yet joined and 341 applications requiring additional information from the applicant.

 Participating institutions update

 All institutions where child sexual abuse has occurred are encouraged to sign up to the Scheme as soon as possible.